w3c/testtwf-website/docs/review-checklist.md

 The test is testing what it thinks it's testing

 <input type="checkbox">
 The spec backs up the expected behavior in the test.

 <input type="checkbox">
-The test is automatable as either [reftest][reftest] or a [script test][scripttest] unless there's a very good reason why the test must be manual.
+The test is automated as either [reftest][reftest] or a [script test][scripttest] unless there's a very good reason why the test must be manual.

 <input type="checkbox">
-Tests should never use external resources.
+The test does not use external resources.

 <input type="checkbox">
-Tests should not use proprietary features (vendor-prefixed or otherwise).
+The test does not use proprietary features (vendor-prefixed or otherwise).

 ## Reftests Only
 <input type="checkbox">
 The test has a [self-describing][selftest] statement

 <input type="checkbox">
 The self-describing statement is accurate, precise, simple, and self-explanatory.
 Your mother/husband/roommate/brother/bus driver should be able to say whether the test passed or failed within a few seconds, and not need to spend several minutes thinking or asking questions.

 <input type="checkbox">
 The reference file is accurate and will render pixel-perfect identically to the test on all platforms.

 <input type="checkbox">
 The reference file uses a different technique that won't fail in the same way as the test.

 <input type="checkbox">
 The title is descriptive but not too wordy.

 <input type="checkbox">
 The test is as cross-platform as reasonably possible, working across different devices, screen resolutions, paper sizes, etc. If there are limitations (e.g. the test will only work on 96dpi devices, or screens wider than 200 pixels) that these are documented in the instructions.

 ## Script Tests Only

 <input type="checkbox">
-The test should use the most specific asserts possible (e.g. shouldn't use `assert_true` for everything).
+The test uses the most specific asserts possible (e.g. doesn't use `assert_true` for everything).

 <input type="checkbox">
-The number of tests in each file and the test names should be consistent across runs and browsers.
+The number of tests in each file and the test names are consistent across runs and browsers.
 It is best to avoid the pattern where there is a test that asserts that the feature is supported and bails out without running the rest of the tests in the file if it isn't.

 <input type="checkbox">
-Tests should avoid patterns that make them less likely to be stable.
+The test avoids patterns that make it less likely to be stable.
 In particular, tests should avoid setting internal timeouts, since the time taken to run it may vary on different devices; events should be used instead (if at all possible).

 <input type="checkbox">
-Tests should use `idlharness.js` if it covers the use case.
+The test uses `idlharness.js` if it covers the use case.

 <input type="checkbox">
-Tests in a single file should be separated by one empty line.
+Tests in a single file are separated by one empty line.

 ## In depth Checklist

 <input type="checkbox">
-A test should not use self-closing start tag ("/" (U+002F)) when using the HTML syntax.
+A test does not use self-closing start tag ("/" (U+002F)) when using the HTML syntax.

 <input type="checkbox">
-The test should not use the Unicode byte order mark (BOM U+FEFF).
-The test should use Unix line endings (LF, no CR).
-The executable bit should not be set unnecessarily.
+The test does not use the Unicode byte order mark (BOM U+FEFF).
+The test uses Unix line endings (LF, no CR).
+The executable bit is not set unnecessarily.

 <input type="checkbox">
 For indentation, spaces are preferred over tabs.

 <input type="checkbox">
-The test should not contain trailing whitespace (whitespace at the end of lines).
+The test does not contain trailing whitespace (whitespace at the end of lines).

 <input type="checkbox">
-The test should not contain commented-out code.
+The test does not contain commented-out code.

 <input type="checkbox">
-The test must be placed in the relevant directory, based on the /TR latest version link if available.
+The test is placed in the relevant directory, based on the /TR latest version link if available.

 <input type="checkbox">